yahoo/HaloDB/README.md

 ![HaloDB](https://lh3.googleusercontent.com/sJtr8EdXWyw6IjG9oUn6Vb4YAW-KDnfMcqYTDAYOLO3N3sxt-FM-4JaA8hHKQeA63yzHZ9wGvxtp9BXDu-moxJ5K-bqFY2XBXUu4J82TiQ6SFOwC5UI73BxKdg05iS7dzJfe-lQM491xi_7aHnEfkZXOyxy0c8-zz_v4LgbeWILxGKHaGLyqj18dRIKpMw1Gv8fi5kvhSDu8YfsCp6BqZCI3CYUqduKnnHjFK7WAIvyaC6pFr3PkpU4C1ATpW9SGSeATlqbWOZgzMAVu7lZYJEi7xb3HMOkrc6w5kawVnJ62QBh9DRrila5F7fsEbR_sUPbL_WTYHvxMC0NVA2TjSUffg0wo4VJ75251s75DSLuB-Y3jlZ9i9vM6SCvGoPfeizgf8TU8iIc-9Ws9v4nLqewufM8ft4vlyoIA6aqUB_NVOtN7_FXJ40irUoEDzKDUP-cVzWlFWIpP1HXasxmbzwP34S1_oiyn2pAcC3VpGZ5RuzF-vjapscRdKYiFOJE8S5ywiZZYcCvOxwS3lKpMNs4Y_qkgPen3PTDALteoLyV9EKm90EJEMNw6Pm_amM_wj0pk7qjPpTlkhcSspwPXPvnWLJR2EhldWSFq32R8fUsFuFX5dRXmy4ORpHScuCAu5KYx2dwQSCR0WLyDvX8rKPlhNha3nece=w1950-h1066-no)

 ## Why HaloDB is fast.
-HaloDB is fast because of some of the design choices and trade-offs that was made.
+HaloDB makes some design choices and trade-offs which, while helping with HaloDB's good performance on IO bound workloads, might make it sub-optimal for certain other workloads.

 All writes to HaloDB are sequential writes to append-only log files.
 HaloDB uses a background compaction job to clean up stale data.
 The threshold at which a file is compacted can be tuned and this determines HaloDB's write amplification and space amplification.
 A compaction threshold of 50% gives a write amplification of only 2, this coupled with the fact that we do only sequential writes are the primary reasons for HaloDB’s high write throughput.
 Additionally, the only meta-data that HaloDB need to modify during writes are those of the index in memory.
+The trade-off here is that HaloDB will occupy will space on disk.

 To lookup the value for a key its corresponding metadata is first read from the in-memory index and then the value is read from disk.
 Therefore each lookup request requires at most a single read from disk, giving us a read amplification of 1, and is primarily responsible for HaloDB’s low read latencies.
 The trade-off here is that we need to store all the keys and their associated metadata in memory.

-HaloDB supports only a single writer thread and since it avoids doing in-place updates doesn’t need record level locks, which also helps with performance even under high read and write throughput.
+HaloDB avoids doing in-place updates and doesn’t need record level locks, which also helps with performance even under high read and write throughput.

 HaloDB also doesn't support range scans and hence doesn't pay the cost associated with storing data in a format suitable for efficient range scans.